-When a client is entered into the SC Voucher Program database, an Eligibility Letter is sent to the client informing them of their eligibility.
+When a client is entered into the SC Child Care Scholarship Program database, an ligibility Letter is sent to the client informing them of their eligibility.
 In addition to the letter of eligibility, the parent receives an eligibility packet that includes the following:

-- A. Parent handbook, which includes B, C, and D - B. Options sheet for choosing a child care provider - C. Holiday schedule - D. Copy of the client rights and responsibilities - E. Connection form - F. Earned income tax credit information. - G. Help Me Grow Health Screening brochure form.
+Parent handbook, which includes B, C, and D

+Options sheet for choosing a child care provider

+Holiday schedule

+Copy of the client rights and responsibilities

+Connection form

+Earned income tax credit information.

+Help Me Grow Health Screening brochure form.

+Provider Authorization

-Chapter 4 Provider Authorization 4.1 Provider Authorization/Connection
+4.1 Provider Authorization/Connection

-Prior to taking a child to an enrolled SC Voucher Program provider, the parent must complete a connection form/fax; a pre-printed form.
+Prior to taking a child to an enrolled SC Child Care Scholarship Program provider, the parent must complete a connection form; a pre-printed form.
 The connection form must be signed and dated by both the client and the child care provider.
-Once completed, the connection form/fax must be sent to the Control Center in order for the child to be connected with the selected child care provider.
-The provider should not begin serving the child until they receive written or verbal authorization from the SC Voucher Program that the connection has been approved.
-If a provider serves a client outside the authorized period (start and stop dates), the client is responsible for the full cost of the service.
+Once completed, the connection form must be sent to the Control Center in order for the child to be connected with the selected child care provider.
+Connection forms may be sent in one of the following ways: